reiver/guide-content-addressing/chapters/uuid-generator/README.md

 Your `String()` method will return your **UUID** in the **canonical** UUID format.

-So, for example, if you had a `uuid.UUID.values` with the value:
+So, for example, if you had a `uuid.UUID.value` with the value:
 ```golang
 [16]byte{0xed, 0x7b, 0xa4, 0x70, 0x8e, 0x54, 0x46, 0x5e, 0x82, 0x5c, 0x99, 0x71, 0x20, 0x43, 0xe0, 0x1c}
 ```